whatwareweb/opengbc/README.md

 # opengbc
-Open source reimplementation of Game Boy Color
+Open source reimplementation of Game Boy Color using all new components